Neighborhood Info Without The Neighborhood Drama. Learn more

 Sometimes, roofing companies may come across damaged roof sections during a replacement.
 When this happens, they typically contact the homeowner, get permission to make repairs, then generate an updated quote that includes the additional service costs.

-Additionally, many homeowners opt to make additions or updates to their roofing systems during replacements, like repairing their gutters, attic, and drainage system or adding a skylight.
+Additionally, many homeowners opt to make additions or updates to their roofing systems during replacements, such as repairing their gutters, attic, and drainage system or adding a skylight.

 Here are some of the most common additions and repairs homeowners may come across and their associated costs: